 -

 Consider using paraphrasing.
 If the embedded quote is not particularly impactful or if it would make your writing too cumbersome, consider paraphrasing it instead.
 Paraphrasing allows you to convey the same information in your own words, which can simplify your writing and make it more accessible to your readers.
-However, be sure to properly cite the original source even when paraphrasing.
+That said, be sure to properly cite the original source even when paraphrasing.

 -